 Attorneys in our broker-dealer practice are leading practitioners with extensive regarding regulatory and enforcement issues affecting broker-dealers.
 Our lawyers are former senior officials from the U.S. Securities and Exchange Commission (“SEC”), Department of Justice, and former general counsel and chief compliance officers for broker-dealers.

 We have strong working relationships with self-regulatory organizations (“SROs”), government regulators, custodians, administrators, other industry professionals, and consultants.
 Seward & Kissel’s attorneys, recognized for their role in drafting regulations and guidance or representing the SEC on enforcement matters, are highly respected leaders that participate in the Securities Industry and Financial Markets Association, and the American Bar Association’s Business Law Section.

 We also counsel our investment management clients in various dealings they may have with broker-dealers, including the negotiation of various types of counterparty agreements (including prime brokerage, ISDA, custody, futures and electronic trading), as well as third party marketing arrangements.

 - Broker-dealer formation and FINRA New and Continuing Membership Applications

 - Compensation Arrangements

 - Compliance with state and federal securities laws

 - Customer Agreements

 - FINRA Applications

-- Mergers of brokers and transfers of customer accounts between brokers
+- Mergers and sales of brokers and transfers of customer accounts between brokers

 - SEC, FINRA and CTFC investigation and enforcement